Primechain/primechain_nodes/README.md

 # Setting up Primechain nodes

-Login to server as a sudo or root user.
+You can connect multiple non-seed nodes to a running Primechain blockchain.
+Login to a newly created Ubuntu VM that you will use as a non-seed node.
 ```
 sudo git clone https://primechainuser@github.com/Primechain/primechain_nodes
 cd primechain_nodes
-sudo bash -e primechain_nodes_setup.sh <primechain-master-node-ip>
+sudo bash -e primechain_nodes_setup.sh <primechain-seed-node-ip>
 ```
+This does
-This hardens the operating system, sets up multichain on the server and connects to a permissioned blockchain instance.
+1. hardens the operating system,

-E.g. ```sudo bash -e primechain_nodes_setup.sh 52.172.139.41```

-This hardens the operating system, sets up multichain on the server and connects to the permissioned blockchain instance on the PRIMECHAIN MASTER NODE.
+2. sets up the blockchain on the non-seed server

 After some time, you will something like the following:

 ```
 -------------------------------------------